-The feature documentary Troubled Water weaves together a trio of stories of true heroism, each with the potential to inspire other ordinary citizens across the world.
-Máxima Acuña refuses to sell her farm to a mining operation, protecting the sacred lake on her land atop a 12,500' mountain in Peru; Salvadoran farmer Francisco Piñeda pulls the curtain back on a cyanide-water poisoning mine, and despite the murders of four of his fellow activists, prevails in getting his government to ban all metallic mining; and in Honduras, indigenous leader Berta Cáceres gives her life protecting her people’s sacred river from a Chinese dam and a Honduran gold mining corporation.
+The feature documentary Troubled Water weaves together this trio of stories of true heroism, each with the potential to inspire other ordinary citizens around the world.
+Alberto Curamil, an indigenous Mapuche leader in Chile, successfully stops two hydroelectric projects planned by an Italian multinational corporation on his sacred Rio Cautín.
+As retribution, the Chilean government frames him for an armed robbery.
+Alberto now awaits his trial; Salvadoran farmer Francisco Piñeda pulls the curtain back on a US corporation’s cyanide-water poisoning gold mine, and despite the murders of four of his fellow activists, prevails in getting his government to ban all metallic mining; and in Honduras, indigenous Lenca leader Berta Cáceres gives her life protecting her people’s sacred river from a Chinese dam and a Honduran hydroelectric corporation.
 Now Berta’s three daughters carry on her work.

 Will Parrinello, (Producer/Director) has created more than 100 films on environmentalism, including Sea Change and Unfair Game.
 His multiple Emmy award winning series, The New Environmentalists, narrated by Robert Redford, is broadcast nationally on PBS and has screened at more than 95 international film festivals.
 His other producing/directing credits include Mustang - Journey of Transformation, Emile Norman – By His Own Design, Kerouac, Little Italy, Dreaming of Tibet and A New World.
 In 2017 he directed/produced the documentary short, Movies Around the World, for the Oscars broadcast.
 More than 250 million people in 85 countries saw the film.
 He was director of photography on the Academy Award nominated feature documentary Tell the Truth and Run: George Seldes and the American Press, was DP/editor for In the Light of Reverence, Sumo Basho, A Yen For Baseball, A Literary Friendship and numerous other films.